Overview

 |---|---|---|

-| MP4 / M4V / MOV | .mp4 / .m4v / .mov | Top-level UUID box (ISOBMFF).
+| MP4 / M4V / MOV | .mp4 / .m4v / .mov | A top-level UUID box at the end of the file.
 Standard players skip it. |

-| M4A audio | .m4a | Same UUID box mechanism. |
+| M4A audio | .m4a | The same UUID box. |

-| MP3 | .mp3 | ID3v2 TXXX frame with description "CCP_ENHANCEMENT_V1". |
+| MP3 | .mp3 | An ID3v2 TXXX frame described as "CCP_ENHANCEMENT_V1". |

-| WAV | .wav | Top-level RIFF chunk "ccpe". |
+| WAV | .wav | A top-level RIFF chunk called "ccpe". |

 How it works